-MSTR stock price has plunged to $343, down from a record high of $540, as concerns about its valuation and as the Bitcoin Treasury industry became crowded.
-This article attempts to identify the most ideal Strategy stock price based on the sum of parts valuation approach.
+MSTR stock price has plunged to $343, down from a record high of $540, as concerns about its valuation and the Bitcoin Treasury industry became crowded.
+This article attempts to identify the ideal Strategy stock price based on the sum of parts valuation approach.

 What is the Sum of Parts Valuation Approach